jonathanhogg/flitter/docs/windows.md

 will be written to the node's texture

-The vertex and fragment shaders have a number of available uniforms that will be populated if declared:
+The vertex and fragment shaders have a number of available uniforms that will be automatically set if declared:

+`uniform int passes`
+: Will be set to the number of times that this shader will be executed as specified by the `passes` attribute or `1` if not specified.

 `uniform int pass`
 : Will be set to the pass number of this execution, counting from `0`.